What’s this about a Code of Ethics? Why do I care?

 I will honestly present what I’m capable of delivering, both on my websites, and in our conversations.
-Furthermore, I won’t promise something I know I can’t deliver.
+Furthermore, I won’t promise what I know I can’t deliver.

 I’ll complete my work in accordance with good website design, development, and maintenance practices.
 I want to deliver what you’d expect from a suitably qualified professional with relevant and equivalent experience.

-If you request something I’m unable to deliver, I’ll let you know.
+If I’m unable to deliver on your request, I’ll let you know.
 If appropriate, I’ll refer you to partners who can fulfill that need, or help you do the recon to find the right solution.

 I will offer you what I believe to be fair pricing.
 On a couple of occasions, projects were completed so much faster than estimated, that I offered the client a price adjustment!

 I will make very possible effort to stick to what I promise in terms of budget and schedule.
-If something is going to prevent me from meeting those commitments, I’ll let you know as soon as possible, and will offer possible alternatives to get us back to the original parameters.
+If I’m going to be prevented from meeting those commitments, I’ll let you know as soon as possible, and will offer possible alternatives to get us back to the original parameters.